Please search our News section for further information and updated material.

 The synagogues date from the 17th to the 20th century: seven were built between 1651 and 1830; 15 between 1831 and 1860; 29 between 1861 and 1890; 11 between 1891 and 1900; 11 between 1901 and 1910; and 14 between 1911 and 1930.

-Thirty-four are listed as historical monuments, and 42 are in regular use as synagogues.
+Thirty-four are listed as historical monuments, and at least 25 are in regular use as synagogues.
 FEDROM has arranged long-term lease agreements for a small number of synagogues, under which the buildings have been or will be rehabilitated and used for cultural purposes.
 The U.S. Commission Survey includes a chart showing the use of FEDROM-owned synagogue buildings in the early 2000s.

 In addition, a number of other synagogues not under FEDROM’s ownership also still stand, in various states or transformation or disrepair.